ronf/asyncssh/README.rst

   * Including OpenSSH variant to delay compression until after auth

-* Password, public key, and keyboard-interactive user authentication methods
+* User and host-based public key, password, and keyboard-interactive authentication methods

 * Many types and formats of `public keys and certificates`__

   * Including support for X.509 certificates as defined in RFC 6187